dakotasteinberg/cs-210_2-3/README.md

 How I fixed/modified the following program:
 I first started with all the issues underlined in red by my IDE.
-This allowed to fix many syntax errors in the program.
+This allowed me to fix many syntax errors in the program.
 I then ran the program and saw no output.
 I was able to fix the while loop and then received output on the terminal.
 After